madclouds/code-better/README.md

 ## Mentor Stuffs
 - `PCOServicesCoreDataStack.m` uses `+ (BOOL)prepareCoreDataStack:(NSError **)error`.
 What's the double `**` about.
 I know `&error` is a reference pointer, but I don't know what `**` is.
 Answer:  ** is a pointer to a pointer.
 Since functions in C take arguments by value, it means you can't change the value of the argument in that function.
 But, by providing a level of indirection and passing a pointer to the pointer, you can change the value.

+## Mentor notes from 12/6
+- Talked about writing swift in services with new controllers.  and use snapkit maybe for swift stuff.
+- Try talking about implementation strategy with James before working on another big task.